L-Akira/Gnotes-API/README.md

 The user will be able to create an account using their:

 - email;
-- name*;
 - username;
 - password;

-[*the name is just for formalities, and it is not necessary the user's real name]

 ### 💾 The method for saving notes
 If you are a user of Linux and/or Windows, you probably dealt with partitions, and this idea was brought up to Gnotes and it is very simple.